-Klimafit is all about raising awareness about climate change, climate impacts, and climate solutions through training, workshops and experiences.
-We raise awareness, provoke thought and conversation, shift thinking, and encourage positive action.
+kliimafit is all about raising awareness about climate change, climate impacts, and climate solutions through training, workshops and experiences.
+Our goal is to provoke thought and conversations, shift thinking, and encourage positive action.

 We’re based in beautiful Innsbruck, and work with individuals, groups, communities and organisations across Austria and further afield.